Tejiendo Historias | Historias Sin Fronteras

 Jesús is currently writing a play based on the classic story "Faustus" for RILA's Teatro en El Verano summer season, which will run from July to August.

-This show in April will be their second time performing in RILA's Tejiendo Historias.
+This show in July will be their third performance in RILA's Tejiendo Historias.

 The June Rockwell Levy Foundation